Learning disentangled representation for classical models: Introduction

 On the other hand, combining prior knowledge into learning algorithms also plays a crucial role in designing neural network \cite{Li2018,Iso2018,Kim2018,Gao2018AQM,Lloyd2018,Zoufal2019}.
 In physics, people also look for simplified representation of the complex world.
 The interaction of physics and representation learning may lead to potential improvement of both fields.
 The exploration of VAEs in physics may potentially improve the expressive power and interpretability.
 In fact, previous machine learning applications have mostly focused on studying \emph{raw} data rather than controlling latent representations.
 It is natural to ask what is the disentangled representation for the \emph{physical} data as reflected in the latent space, and to what extent the learned representation resembles the true physical knowledge.

 To simplify the discussions, here we make the attempt to address these questions by studying the classical Ising model as an example.
 We apply the state-of-the-art disentanglement learning method $\beta$-VAE to approximate the \emph{sufficient statistic} of configuration samples of the Ising model and show that introducing an extra hyperparameter can simultaneously improve the quality of both representation and reconstruction.
-This leads to better interpretability of the disentangled representation and projects different physical properties onto different axes of the latent space.
+This leads to better interpretability of the disentangled representation and projects different physical properties onto different axes of the latent space, and the distance in input space is protected with a well-trained encoder via maximum mean discrepancy \cite{gretton12a}.
 We further find that the popular Bernoulli decoder can be viewed as a mean-field solver for an effective local Hamiltonian, providing a physical interpretation of the last layer of the decoder.
-This motivates us to propose a novel physics-informed algorithm that can yield learned features in potential correspondence with real physical properties.
-We also show that the distance in input space is protected with a well-trained encoder via maximum mean discrepancy \cite{gretton12a}.
+This motivates us to propose novel physics-informed algorithm that can yield learned features in potential correspondence with real physical properties.
+We then apply our method to more complex models with non-binary classical variables and confirm its general applicability.